charlievieth/gosortimports/README.md

 Command gosortimports is a more aggressive version of [goimports](https://pkg.go.dev/golang.org/x/tools/cmd/goimports) that handles very badly grouped imports and adds [gofmt's](https://pkg.go.dev/cmd/gofmt) simplify code option (-s).
-Otherwise it is the same as [goimports].
+Otherwise it is the same as goimports.

 **Note:** Since gosortimports undoes any existing import groupings it is recommended to run it with the `-local` flag so that it can properly group